-(1) Parent company is '0'.

-(2) The subsidiaries are numbered in order starting from '1'.
+- (1) Parent company is '0'. - (2) The subsidiaries are numbered in order starting from '1'.

 Note 2: Relationship between transaction company and counterparty is classified into the following three categories; fill in the number of category each case belongs to (If transactions between parent company and subsidiaries or between subsidiaries refer to the same transaction, it is not required to disclose twice.
-For example, if the parent company has already disclosed its transaction with a subsidiary is not required to disclose the transaction; for transactions between two subsidiaries has disclosed the transaction, then the other is not required to disclose the transaction.):
+For example, if the parent company has already disclosed its transaction with a subsidiary, then the subsidiary is not required to disclose the transaction; for transactions between two subsidiaries, if one of the subsidiaries has disclosed the transaction, then the other is not required to disclose the transaction.):

-(1) Parent company to subsidiary.
+- (1) Parent company to subsidiary.

-(2) Subsidiary to parent company.
+- (2) Subsidiary to parent company.

-(3) Subsidiary to subsidiary.
+- (3) Subsidiary to subsidiary.